SoumyadeepDas-2004/Gym-Website/README.md

 # Gym-Website
-I have created a gym website using HTML and CSS.
+I have created a gym website using HTML and CSS and javascript